Regiments of the Malta Garrison The 56th (West Essex) Regiment

 22 July 1878 An Expeditionary Force under General Sir Garnet Wolseley landed in Larnaca and took over Cyprus.

-19 Apr 1904 The 2nd/Essex left Warley and embarked at Southampton on the Sicilia.
-It arrived in Malta on 28 April.
+19 Apr 1904 The 2nd/Essex left Warley and embarked at Southampton on the Sicilia, arriving at Malta on 28 April.

 The battalion moved into Lower St Elmo Barracks.
 Six companies remained at this location throughout the year except for short periods at Pembroke, Mellieha and Ghajn Tuffieha Camps.
 They returned from Ghajn Tuffieha Camp on 19 December.